-If your kitchen still runs on a thermal printer and paper tickets, you're losing 5 to 8 minutes per service on average — and more dangerously, you risk an allergen slipping through.
-A KDS (Kitchen Display System) isn't a gadget: it's the tool that reorganises your entire brigade.
+If your kitchen still runs on a thermal printer and paper tickets, you risk an allergen slipping through or a ticket lost under a pan.
+A KDS (Kitchen Display System) is the tool that reorganises the information flow between the dining room and the kitchen.

-A KDS is a touch (or non-touch) screen installed in the kitchen, displaying real-time orders to prepare.
+A KDS is a screen (touch or not) installed in the kitchen, displaying real-time orders to prepare.
 Each order becomes a digital "ticket" with:

 - Table or order number